-- 1) The GPS 20 sensor board contains a sensitive receiver and uses high speed digital signals.
-Electromagnetic shielding may be required to prevent undesirable interference with or by other nearby circuits. - 2) The GPS 20 sensor board uses less than one watt and requires minimal cooling.
+- 1) The GPS 25 sensor board contains a sensitive receiver and uses high speed digital signals.
+Electromagnetic shielding may be required to prevent undesirable interference with or by other nearby circuits. - 2) The GPS 25 sensor board uses approximately one watt and requires minimal cooling.
 Forced air cooling is not recommended since it may cause rapid temperature changes which may temporarily affect the frequency stability of the internal oscillator. - 3) Interruptions in the RF signal can increase acquisition time.
-Antenna location with clear line-of-sight to all directions in the sky will yield the best performance.
+Antenna location with clear line-of-sight to all directions in the sky will yield the best performance. - 4) The GPGSV sentence contains signal strength information for the visible satellites.
+Typical values will be between 33 db and 50 db.
+A majority of values near the lower limit may indicate a marginal RF signal.